 Foster and adoptive parents are in the front lines of care for vulnerable children, many of whom have experienced complex trauma and all of whom have experienced some level of separation and loss.
 Foster and adoptive parents have the challenging, yet rewarding, task of welcoming these children into their families.
 Although parents start this journey with good intentions, parents are often not fully prepared for the challenges they might encounter, and which ultimately can impede their ability to provide stability and permanence.
-As such, it is essential that parents are provided with ample, comprehensive information at the start of this journey, enabling them to make informed decisions and to develop a new set of skills that are effective and aligned when caring for children who have experienced trauma and loss.
+As such, it is essential that parents are provided with ample, comprehensive information at the start of this journey, enabling them to make informed decisions and to develop a new set of skills that are effective and aligned when caring for children who have experienced trauma, loss, and separation.
 These parents also need to have access to ongoing training and skill development so they can build their capacity and resilience as their needs and their children’s needs change over time.

 The dynamic, interactive NTDC curriculum will provide concrete information on the roles and responsibilities of foster/adoptive parents and impart to parents the knowledge, skills, and attitudes they need to effectively parent children who have experienced trauma and/or loss.
-Each module will have clearly delineated learning objectives that not only build on skills taught in previous lessons but also align with competencies identified as common characteristics of successful foster and adoptive parents.
+Each theme will have clearly delineated learning objectives that not only build on skills taught in previous lessons but also align with competencies identified as common characteristics of successful foster and adoptive parents.